What is a payday loan?

 Consider an overdraft

 Alternatively, you could use the overdraft on your current account.
 Just make sure you check with your bank before going into the red.
 Some banks offer interest-free authorised overdrafts.
-Even if yours isn’t interest-free an authorised overdraft has far lower charges than an unauthorised overdraft.
-At the moment, due to coronavirus, some banks are offering a £500 interest-free overdraft.
+Even if yours isn’t interest-free, an authorised overdraft has far lower charges than an unauthorised overdraft.

 Look into loans

 You could also consider taking out a personal loan.
-This will have a much longer repayment term than a payday loan – usually two years and upwards – and are generally for larger amounts.
-But the interest rate is far lower at around 2%-10%APR compared to up to 1,500%APR on a payday loan.
+This will have a much longer repayment term than a payday loan – usually two years or more – and is generally for larger amounts.
+But the interest rate is far lower at around 2% - 10% APR compared to up to 1,500% APR on a payday loan.
 Also, you can repay a personal loan early without penalty.

 A poor credit rating doesn’t mean you have to resort to a payday loan if you need some cash.
-Here are several alternatives to payday loans even if you have bad credit.
+Here are some alternatives to payday loans even if you have bad credit.

 - Credit unions

 - Borrow from family and friends